0xbitx/OPSEC/README.md

 - Auto-Connecting to Wi-Fi: Disable auto-connect for Wi-Fi on your devices.
 You don’t want your phone hooking up to sketchy networks without you knowing.
 Always check and connect manually.

+- Turning Off Wi-Fi When Not in Use: Turn off Wi-Fi when you’re not using it.
+Attackers can see your previously connected Wi-Fi networks and potentially discover your physical location through wardriving.

 - Software Updates: Don’t slack on software updates.
 Keeping your OS and apps up to date patches security holes that hackers can exploit.
 Set your devices to update automatically if you can.

 - Bluetooth Security: Turn off Bluetooth when you’re not using it.
 Hackers can use it to send keystrokes or access your device without you even knowing.
 Keep it off and stay safe.